NIB-SI/polyase/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to polyase documentation
+Welcome to LongPolyASE documentation
 ======================================

-This is the documentation for polyase, a framework for allele-specific expression analysis using long-read RNA-seq and phased genome assemblies.
+This is the documentation for LongPolyASE, a framework for allele-specific expression analysis using long-read RNA-seq and phased genome assemblies.

 The framework consists of three components: